Oropom language: Classification

-Skepticism
+Status

 Bernd Heine, who surveyed the area less than ten years after Wilson and found no trace of the language, expressed skepticism that it existed at all.
 Both Lionel Bender and Roger Blench have opined that the language was made up as a joke.
 Souag (2004) lists several motives Wilson's informants might have had to fabricate the language, and observes that even in his article, Wilson notes that he had to deal with "charlatans" once word got out that he was looking for anyone with knowledge of the language.

-Wordlist
+Vocabulary

 This wordlist, taken from the appendix to Wilson (1970), is based on Akol's memories (and thus is considered by Wilson as belonging to the "Turkwell dialect").
 He says that he collected words from the other dialect as well, but apparently never published them.
 The list consists of less than a hundred words, which are likely to be all the vocabulary that will ever be known of the language.